 How to Get Bulgarian Residency for EU citizens

-How long it takes to get Bulgarian residency card for EU citizens?
+How long does it take to get a Bulgarian residency card for EU citizens?

 Can I bring my family to Bulgaria?

-EU citizen who was granted Bulgarian residency and ID card for EU citizens can bring his/ her family members to Bulgaria.
-Family members are spouse, children, parents and parents-in-law.
-Please note that siblings (brother & sisters) are not considered members of your family and cannot benefit the family reunification in Bulgaria.
+EU citizen who was granted Bulgarian residency can bring their family members to Bulgaria.
+Family members are spouse, children of up to 21, parents and parents-in-law.
+Please note that siblings (brothers & sisters) are not considered direct members of your family and cannot benefit the family reunification in Bulgaria.